microsoft/ORBIT-Dataset/README.md

                             --batch_size 16
 ```
 Note, like MAML, it is possible to test on a GPU with less memory by reducing `--batch_size`.

+# GPU and CPU memory requirements

+In general, the models take 16-24GB of GPU memory for training and testing.
+In addition, the models take 16-24GB of CPU memory for training, but can take up to 50-60GB for testing (since all frames from a user's videos are loaded).

+The GPU memory requirements can be reduced by:
+* Training with LITE (only relevant for CNAPs and ProtoNets and typically only needed for 224x224 or larger images).
+This can be activated with the `--with_lite` flag.
+Memory can be further saved by lowering `--num_lite_samples`.
+* Using a smaller `batch_size`.
+This is relevant for CNAPs and ProtoNets (trained with/without LITE) and also MAML and FineTuner.
+* Lowering the `--clip_length`, `--train_context_num_clips`, `--train_target_num_clips`, or `--test_context_num_clips` arguments.

+The CPU memory requirements can be reduced by:
+* Reducing the number of data loader workers (see `num_workers` in `data/queues.py`).
+* Using the `--no_preload_clips` flag.
+This will delay the reading of frames from disk into CPU (and then GPU) memory until the very last moment (i.e. when a batch is processed).
+This can signficiantly reduce the CPU memory required, but comes at the cost of slower training/testing.

 # Pre-trained checkpoints